Skip to content

 How to run a pilot without committing to a full build

-One workflow.
 Pick the process that is highest volume, most repetitive, and least ambiguous.
 Document intake is often a good candidate because the inputs and outputs are well-defined.

-One data source.
 Connect the agent to one system.
 Do not try to build integrations with five platforms in a pilot.
 The goal is to prove the agent can handle the core task, not to build a complete production system.

-One user group.
 Deploy to a small team that will use the agent daily and give honest feedback.
 Their experience tells you more than any benchmark.

-Measurable success criteria.
 Define these before you start.
 What percentage of tasks should the agent handle without human intervention?
 What accuracy threshold matters?
 What response time is acceptable?
 Without numbers, you cannot make a rational build-or-stop decision at the end.

 At the end of the pilot, you have data to make one of three decisions.
 Scale: the agent works and you invest in a full production build with more integrations and broader deployment.
 Pivot: the agent shows promise but needs a different approach to the workflow or architecture.
 Stop: the results do not justify the investment and you redirect the budget elsewhere.